UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/git_setup.rst

 Intro to Git and setup
 ######################

-This is a summary of the stup you used for Course 1.
+This is a summary of the setup you used for Course 1.
 Follow along to make sure you are setup correctly for this course.